-- of a legal or regulatory requirement; or - unforeseeable events outside our control, which were unavoidable at the time.
+- you have breached these terms and conditions or have acted unlawfully; - of a legal or regulatory requirement; or - unforeseeable events outside our control, which were unavoidable at the time.

 If you can't use your Revolut Card for any reason we will only be responsible to you for replacing the card.